 Summer Gathering - 4 day's of camping, music, workshops and community spirit.

-The Tribal Earth Summer Gathering is an incredible experience - there will be over 100 workshops including; African dance, drumming, yoga, 5 rhythms, kirtan and loads more. - Over 20 brilliant bands, many Tribal Earthers comment how good the music is and at such a small festival - Delicious food, Kid's Area, and some wonderful shops and stalls.
+The Tribal Earth Summer Gathering is an incredible experience - there will be loads of workshops including; African dance, drumming, yoga, 5 rhythms, kirtan and lots more. - Some 28 brilliant bands, many Tribal Earthers comment how good the music is and at such a small festival - Delicious food, Kid's Area, and some wonderful shops and stalls.
 All this for just 500 lucky people.